yiogmbh/camunda-helm/README.md

 > This repo is a community effort for **Camunda Platform 7**, if you are looking for the brand new Camunda platform
 > then go to the official [**Camunda Platform 8** Helm repo](https://github.com/camunda/camunda-platform-helm).

+> **Note (yio gmbh)**
+>
+> We forked this repository as we run it on a more recent kubernetes version using the stable ingress
+> version (using especially *io.k8s.api.networking.v1.IngressBackend* api).
+> This requires changes to the ingress templates.
+At the moment we do not have time to create
+> syntax having backwards compatibility, so we forked the repository.
+> We plan to bring changes back upstream, as soon as we have time to create a high quality solution.

 ## Repository

 ```sh